-The testing activities at the NBU CCS site described in this attachment are restricted to the pre-injection phase.
-Testing and monitoring activities during the injection and post-injection phases are described in the "Testing and Monitoring Plan" (Module E), along with other non-well related pre-injection baseline activities such as geochemical monitoring.
+The testing activities at the Rapides One Parish CCS site described in this attachment are restricted to the pre-injection phase.
+Testing and monitoring activities during the injection and post-injection phases are described in the "Testing and Monitoring Plan", along with other non-well related pre-injection baseline activities such as geochemical monitoring.

-CapturePoint Solutions, LLC plans to deepen an existing well (NBU 2212A), collect core, acquire fluid samples and run log suites.
+CapturePoint Solutions, LLC plans to drill an initial stratigraphic test well that will be logged, cored, fluid samples collected, and formation hydrogeological characteristics evaluated.
 The purpose of this test well is to better characterize the local geology and provide data for areas with uncertainties.
+This well will then be completed for use as an injection well and mechanical integrity will be verified.
+Details on this well are provided in Section 3.0 of this plan.

 Site specific information will also be collected during the drilling and installation of the injection wells.
-CapturePoint Solutions, LLC has designed this project using a total of 2 injection wells and one injection zone.
-Both injection wells will follow the 40 CFR 146.87(a), (b), (c), and (d)

-standards for logging and testing requirements.
+CapturePoint Solutions, LLC has designed this project using a total of 6 injection wells, using 3 injection intervals.
+All injection wells will follow the 40 CFR 146.87(a), (b), (c), and (d) standards for logging and testing requirements.
 Coring will be developed based upon well spatial variability, core recovery, and core quality as each well is drilled.
-All wells will demonstrate mechanical integrity prior to authorization to inject.
-The data acquisition obtained in this plan will be used to update and validate the "Area of Review and Corrective Action Plan" (Module B), to define and reduce uncertainties with the site characterization, revise the "Testing and Monitoring Plan" (Module E), and determine final operational procedures and limits.
+All wells will demonstrate mechanical integrity prior to authorization to injection.
+The data acquisition obtained in this strategy plan will be used to update and validate the "Area of Review and Corrective Action Plan", to define and reduce uncertainties with the site characterization, revise the "Testing and Monitoring Plan", and determine final operational procedures and limits.